How to Win Organic Traffic in the Age of AI Overviews and Zero Click Search

 2. Topic authority rather than isolated keywords

 The second layer is depth.
-Traditional SEO often encouraged businesses to create individual pages for individual keywords.
-While this can still work tactically, it is no longer sufficient strategically.
+Traditional SEO used to encourage businesses to create individual pages for individual keywords, and some still do.

 Modern search systems evaluate whether a brand genuinely understands a topic.
 They look for breadth of coverage, supporting content, evidence and real world expertise.
 A single landing page rarely communicates that level of authority.